The Hungry Bites

 Katiki cheese is a white fresh cheese, with a fine, smooth texture, very pleasant aroma and a refreshing, slightly sour taste.

-Other options are Labneh (a cream cheese made from yogurt), a spicy feta dip called tirokafteri or the famous Greek yogurt-garlic dip called tzatziki sauce.
+Other options are Homemade Labneh (a cream cheese made from yogurt), a spicy feta dip called tirokafteri (Greek spicy feta dip) or the famous tzatziki sauce (Greek yogurt, garlic and cucumber dip).

 3. Add a variety of vegetables